AI

 • High Business Criticality: When bugs would significantly impact users or the business.
 Example: Implementing code commit functionality in an developer application where errors could directly impact everything the user does and cause compliance issues.

-Visual guide on when to code directly with LLMs, highlighting use cases such as implementing complex business logic, handling cross-component changes, designing novel patterns, rewriting context-heavy data pipelines, and managing high business criticality features.
+Diagram listing situations where developers code directly with LLMs, including complex business logic, cross-component changes, novel architectural patterns, context-heavy tasks, and high business criticality examples.

 For these tasks, I handle planning and architecture myself, then create detailed prompts for each code component with detailed specifications and manually curated context.
 I provide complete code files and references as context, to get individual code components written properly by the LLM, then manually integrate and test them.